Wilmington Ten: Pardon

 In May 2012, Benjamin Chavis and six surviving members of the group petitioned North Carolina governor Bev Perdue for a pardon.
 The NAACP supported the pardon, as well as arguing for compensation to be paid and their survivors for their years in jail.
 On December 22, 2012 The New York Times published an editorial titled, "Pardons for the Wilmington Ten", that urged Governor Perdue to "finally pardon" the group of civil rights activists.

 Perdue granted a pardon of innocence for each of the ten on December 31, 2012.
 The pardon qualified each of the ten to state compensation of $50,000 per year of incarceration.

 The claims were approved by the North Carolina Industrial Commission and signed off on by the North Carolina Attorney General Roy Cooper's office in May 2013.
 Total compensation was $1,113,605: Ben Chavis received $244,470, Marvin Patrick received $187,984, with most of the remaining rewards being $175,000 each.
 As four of the Wilmington Ten were deceased before the December 2012 pardons, their families received no compensation. a case was pending before the NC Industrial Commission, seeking that compensation be awarded to the families of the four deceased: Jerry Jacobs (d.
 1989), Joe Wright (d.
-1991), Anne Sheppard (d.
+1991), Anne Sheppard Turner (d.
 2011), and Connie Tindall (d.
 2012).